IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/REVIEW.md

 #
 -->

-# Review: Creating and Invoking actions
+# Review: Create and invoke actions

-1. If you were to execute the following command which invokes a "helloworld" action:
+1. If you were to execute the following command which invokes a Hello World action:

 <p><code>ibmcloud fn action invoke hello</code></p>